rebelwarrior/numenera/archetypes.md

 8. Supporter : aids usually by healing
 {:.ml-6}

-These are far to many in my opinion.
+These are far too many in my opinion.

 ## Live to Tell the Tale by Keith Ammann
 {:.subtitle.is-3}